About Trevor Kupfer

 Michigan Business Disputes: How To Solve Impasse

-Gene J. Esshaki had his first official mediation case in the early ’00s, shortly after that form of alternative dispute resolution (ADR) was formally recognized by Michigan courts.
+Gene J. Esshaki had his first official mediation case in the early 2000s, shortly after Michigan courts formally recognized mediation as an alternative dispute resolution (ADR) method.
 A woman had hired a contractor to put new gutters on her home.
-The contractor warned her that he could do so, but she was in need of a new roof, and, without one, might experience leaks.
-She understood the concern, but couldn’t afford the roof, so told him to proceed with only the gutters.
-“Well, he put the …
+The contractor warned her that he could do so, but she needed a new roof and, without one, might experience leaks.
+She understood the concern, but couldn’t afford the roof, so she told him to proceed with only the gutters.
+How Mediation Unfolds: …

 A Happy Goal